HarshdipD/eztrackr/README.md

 ## Contributors
 1. <a href="https://github.com/jere-mie">Jeremie Bornais</a> for helping with the name and logo of the extension
 2. <a href="https://github.com/JameelJiwani">Jameel Jiwani</a> for helping me with Trello oauth and common JavaScript issues!
+3. <a href="https://github.com/prakort">Prakort Lean</a> for various bug fixes, adding new features and helping with Firefox expansion.
 <br />

 Other contributors can be found at <a href="https://github.com/HarshdipD/job-tracker">GitHub</a>